 the further that it flies away

 I closed out the mix with “All Along the Watchtower.”
 You never got to see how Battlestar Galactica ended.
-You never saw scene where Starbuck comes back from death and the key to earth is hidden in this song.
+You never saw the scene where Starbuck comes back from death and the key to earth is hidden in this song.
 It started with you calling me Punk; which became Starpunk, which I (less creatively) responded to by calling you Apollo.
-A story of two ill fated lovers; whose ending felt strangely like our own.
+A story of two ill-fated lovers; whose endings felt strangely like our own.

 There must be some way out of here

 2017: On and On…

 This was the year I switched to making this mix on your birthday.
 I was in a different place and I wanted the mix to reflect that.
 This one bears a perspective that could only come with time.
 I had put “Howl” by Florence and the Machine on the first mix I made you.
 I’m repeating it here as a memento of the impact you’ve had, and continue to have, on the trajectory of my life.